MoDNS/MoDNS/docs/API.md

 CLI: `modns config get <key>`

 Get a server configuration parameter

+if `key` is `"all"`, server will return entire configuration

+Returns:
+- `200 OK` with JSON object representing requested key-value pairs
+- `404 Not Found` if one or more requested keys do not exist

 ### Send a test DNS request and resolve the IP